 The development of healthy habits in early life is key for families and children to set the stage for a lifetime of health and wellness.
 Schools and early care settings can play an important role in educating children about nutrition, their bodies, and food sources.
 The FRC’s research team has developed a healthy habits curriculum targeted for children ages 4 to 6, which seeks to increase awareness and knowledge of healthy routines—like healthy eating habits or sleeping patterns—that can be implemented in daily life.
-The curriculum has been piloted at local elementary schools and pre-K programs, and is currently being reviewed for use by childcare providers and afterschool/community-based programs.
-This curriculum includes facilitator guides that can be easily adopted and used in ways that best suite your population and resources.
+The curriculum has been piloted at local elementary schools and pre-K programs, as well as been reviewed for use by childcare providers and afterschool/community-based programs.
+This curriculum includes facilitator guides that can be easily adopted and used in ways that best suit your population and resources.
 Each lesson has a specific focus that incorporates hands-on activities and interactive book reading.
-All 8 lessons can be taught in succession but that is not necessary, individual lessons or activities can be used separately to encourage healthy habits for young children.
+All 9 lessons can be taught in succession but that is not necessary, individual lessons or activities can be used separately to encourage healthy habits for young children.

-Cooking and Family Meals—talk about the importance of eating together as a family and how to help with dinner preparation at home.
+Cooking and Family Meals— Children will talk about the importance of family mealtimes and learn how they can help out with dinner preparation at home.
 Lesson includes participation in making a dinner and sharing a family style meal.

-Picky Eating: Eat a Rainbow—learn about different types of fruits and vegetables and the importance of trying new things for health.
+Eat a Rainbow— Children will learn about different types of fruits and vegetables and the importance of trying new things for health.
 Lesson includes opportunity to try a rainbow of fruit options to experience what a variety of fruit tastes like.

-Healthy Sleep Habits—learn about healthy bedtime routines and stress the importance of these routines.
+Healthy Sleep Habits— Children will learn about healthy bedtime routines and the importance of these routines.
 Lesson includes crafts and a worksheet based on bedtime habits.

 - Barbara Fiese, PhD, Family Resiliency Center Director, Human Development and Family Studies